T-Starter/alienteleport/README.md

 ❍ npx truffle run verify TeleportTokenFactory --network <network>
 ```

-To verify the teleport token repeat the above process also editing the deploy_contracts script to deploy and verify the contract
+To verify the teleport token repeat the above process also editing the 2_deploy_contracts script to deploy and verify the contract

 ## Tests